 Robert Hurst

-Sea Splice 246k Aerial view of the experimental Small Waterplane Area Twin Hull (SWATH) ship Sea Slice as she returns to her homeport of Naval Station San Diego, CA., 30 November 2005.
+Sea Slice 246k Aerial view of the experimental Small Waterplane Area Twin Hull (SWATH) ship Sea Slice as she returns to her homeport of Naval Station San Diego, CA., 30 November 2005.
 Sea Slice is a new, patented ship technology that enables SWATH ships to operate at higher speeds while retaining their characteristic low motions in a seaway.
 Sea Slice's technology’s key innovation is reduction of wavemaking drag, which is accomplished by its four teardrop-shaped submerged hulls.

 US Navy photo # 051130-N-9866B-003 by JO2 Zack Baddorf.